Sometimes Racism Catches Us Off Guard

 I was stunned.
 I felt like I should have said something.
 Illogically, I felt like I should have known it was coming, but of course I couldn't have.
 Truthfully, I hadn't paid attention to the fact that she was Asian.
 I was tired and just hoping that I'd have a flight, while betting it was going to get canceled; why should my flight have been singled out, right?

 I've talked in the past about being alert, or having my shields up, when I'm out and about, to make sure I don't react badly to things from people I don't know.
-I'm not the only one who does this; minorities that life in areas where they're a "minority" minority are always on guard in case something happens.
+I'm not the only one who does this; minorities that live in areas where they're a "minority" minority are always on guard in case something happens.

 Trying to be prepared for anything that comes at me helps keep me on my toes and ready for almost anything.
 But there are times when you're still going to get caught off guard, and that was me.
 I felt bad for this lady, even though I didn't know her.
 He went about his business as though it didn't mean anything to him, and I knew he hadn't said what he said out of malice.